euranium/pingpong-server/README.md

 - [ ] Make sure there are no breaking changes with future, updates,  dependency updates
 - [ ] ???
     - [ ] Profit

+## Cloning and Running
+run `git clone https://github.com/euranium/pingpong-server && cd pingpong-server && npm start`

+## Authors
+Rainier Harvey
+	contact at rainierharvey@gmail.com

+## About
+This project was started for the WWU computer science department.
+It's pupose is to keep track of students wins and loses at ping pong played in CF 405.
+This is primarily for entertainment puposes.

+## licensing
+Read LICENSE